harshitgoel96/pteron-pcb/README.md

 Screw and standoff needs to be M2.
 Standoff lenght will be 9mm.
 Screw length will be 5-6mm.

 ## ToDo List (In order or priority)
-* Add build guide. :soon:
+* Add build guide. :construction:
-* VIA support in QMK coming :soon:
+* VIA support in QMK coming  :heavy_check_mark:
 * OLED Support in both QMK and ZMK.
 * Encoder Support in both QMK and ZMK.
 * Get firmware merged with QMK and ZMK.